 Ibn Battuta’s Remarkable Routes Across Continents

-Perhaps one of the most remarkable aspects of Ibn Battuta’s travels was his journey to China, where he noted the impressive infrastructure and trade practices.
+During his travels Ibn Battuta studied the impressive infrastructure and trade practices which he observed in China..
 His travels in Southeast Asia, including the Maldives and Sri Lanka, further broadened his understanding of diverse cultures and religions.
 Ibn Battuta marveled at the bustling trade routes and described the people, foods, and customs he encountered in these far-off lands.

 Legacy of Ibn Battuta’s Writings